liefery-it-legacy/blog/_posts/2017-10-19-times-in-rails-5.md

 # => ActiveSupport::TimeWithZone
 ```

 Something's changed!
 Here you can see that instead of getting a `Time` object back for the `opening_time`, we've gotten a `ActiveSupport::TimeWithZone` object.
 Like the deprecation warning suggested, it has become *time zone aware*.
 Rails has applied time zone logic to this value.
-We set the value as 9 am CEST, it was saved to postgres as 7 am UTC and it was returned as 8 am CET (winter time)!
+We set the value as 9 am CEST, it was saved to Postgres as 7 am UTC and it was returned as 8 am CET (winter time)!
 This is unfortunate, because it's not even a little bit the time that we wanted.

 How you deal with this change is up to you.
 We decided that using the new configuration would be quite problematic for us as it would throw our times off by an hour - not a good idea for a delivery company!
 Our current course of action is just to use the `config.active_record.time_zone_aware_types = [:datetime]` configuration for now and discuss a possible future refactoring.